rousan/sendify-rs/README.md

 # sendify-rs

-An unsafe crate to wrap a reference to make it [`Send`](https://doc.rust-lang.org/nightly/core/marker/trait.Send.html) + [`Sync`](https://doc.rust-lang.org/nightly/core/marker/trait.Sync.html).
+An unsafe crate to wrap a reference to make it [`Send`](https://doc.rust-lang.org/nightly/core/marker/trait.Send.html) + [`Sync`](https://doc.rust-lang.org/nightly/core/marker/trait.Sync.html) to be able to transfer it between threads.
 Make sure the reference is still valid when unwrapping it.

 [Docs](https://docs.rs/sendify)